mesonbuild/meson/.github/README.md

 There are a few new `xpm` elements here:
  * we are using command arrays that allow to run multiple commands per action
  * we are using the built-in LiquidJS templating engine that allows to expand variables from the `properties` section
+ * we are using path separators that vary by OS with the `path.sep` constant
- * and we are using a special command declined by OS
+ * and we are using a special command that varies by OS as selected by the built-in `os.platform` constant

 #### `conan` + WASM